 The Next Level

-There's a further exhibition space on a small mezzanine floor - on our visit this was displaying some vehicles from the TV Show 'Car S.O.S', a collection of classic cars restored for owners who've hit troubles in life.
+There's a further exhibition space on a small mezzanine floor.
+On our visit there was a display of some vehicles from the TV Show, 'Car S.O.S', a collection of classic cars restored for owners who have hit troubles in life.

 A gunmetal grey 1960s Aston Martin DB6, as featured in the TV series Car S.O.S